DavidBartek/sky-insight/README.md

 ### For the demonstrational purposes of this app, not all information is currently up to date.
 Information which is up to date:
-- Basic airport information (ownership, location, etc.)
+- Basic airport information (ownership, location, runways, etc.)
 - Current METARs and TAFs

 Information which is NOT up to date:
 - Frequency data
-- Runway data
 - Chart Supplement and Airport Diagram, if available

 ### The following airports have an embedded Chart Supplement